farmanp/ai-code-auditor/README.md

 * **Scenario prompts** under `prompts/scenarios/`
 * **Model optimizations** under `prompts/models/`
 along with the base design pattern, algorithm, DataHub, and ETL prompts.

+### Workflow Templates

+Reusable examples for CI pipelines, pre-commit hooks, and scheduled tasks live in the [`workflows/`](workflows/) directory.
+See [Workflow-Customization-Guide](docs/Workflow-Customization-Guide.md) for guidance on adapting them to your environment.
 ## Specification Schema

 Each YAML specification follows a consistent schema: